 Steps to Follow

 Removing the old spark plugs from the engine is pretty easy.
 First off, DO NOT HAVE YOUR ENGINE RUNNING OR CAR ON AT ANY POINT DURING THIS!!!
 Whew, now that that is covered, you can locate the spark plugs.
 They should be covered by spark plug cables.
 They are black.
 The number of spark plugs that you have is the same as the number of cylinders that you have in your car.
-For example, a four-cylinder engine has four spark plugs.
-A six-cylinder engine has sic spark plugs, and so on and so forth.
+For example, a 4-cylinder engine for sale from reman-engine.com has four spark plugs.
+A 6-cylinder engine has sic spark plugs, and so on and so forth

 After you have located where the spark plugs are at, take the time to tag the cables before pulling them off of the spark plugs.
 The best way to do this is to use some sort of masking tape and number which cable goes with which plug.
 When removing the cables from the plugs, be sure to grab and pull from the cable boot.
 Do not just grab the cable and pull.
 This could injure your spark plug wires.
 You should just be able to grab the boot of the cable and gently twist it off of the spark plug.